PalisadoesFoundation/talawa-docs/docs/functionalities/core-functionalities.md

     1. Create tasks for any of the event roles
     2. Set deadlines for completing assigned tasks
 6. User can view the event and  project details
-    1. Automatic group chat is created for persons within an event
+    1. An Automatic group chat is created for persons within an event

 ## General News Feed
 ### Description